LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

 Mystery Books for Girls

-Nancy Drew - the Nancy Drew series of mysteries is most appropriate for older elementary and middle school age girls.
+Nancy Drew: The Nancy Drew series of mysteries is most appropriate for older elementary and middle school-age children.
 These books are usually about 200 pages in length.
-These books may be frightening for sensitive children because they do have bad guys and violent events.
+They may be frightening for sensitive children because they do have villains and violent events.

-Nancy Drew and the Clue Crew - this is a younger kids version of Nancy Drew.
-In these books, the "bad guys" are usually kids playing tricks.
+Nancy Drew and the Clue Crew: The Clue Crew series of books is aimed at younger kids than the regular Nancy Drew books.
+In this series, the "bad guys" are usually kids playing tricks.

-Trixie Belden - this series about a girl detective was written between 1948 and 1986.
+Trixie Belden: These books are about a girl detective.
+The series was written between 1948 and 1986.
 The books are more than 250 pages in length and are appropriate for 2nd to 3rd grade and up.
 There are 39 books in the series.

-Cam Jansen - this series is good for 1st grade and up.
+Cam Jansen: This series is appropriate for 1st grade and up.
 The books are short, usually about 65 pages.
 The main character is a girl with a photographic memory.
 These books aren't frightening.

 Animal Books for Girls

-Animal Ark - these books are appropriate for 2nd grade and up.
+Animal Ark: Appropriate for 2nd grade and up.
 The main character named Mandy is the daughter of a vet.
 She takes care of animals that are in trouble.
 The books are usually about 160 to 170 pages.
 There are also spin-offs like Animal Ark Hauntings and Little Animal Ark.

-Puppy Place - these books are best for kindergarten to 3rd grade.
+Puppy Place: Appropriate for kindergarten to 3rd grade.
 The books are about a foster family for puppies.
 Each book covers a different puppy.

-Saddle Club - these books are best for older elementary-age girls.
+Saddle Club: These books are aimed at older elementary-age girls.
 The stories revolve around three girls at a horse riding school.

 Educational Chapter Books

 American Girl books are a great way to teach history.
 They're based on different characters that live in different time periods, like the Revolution, World War II, and Victorian times.
-Each character usually has about 6 or 7 different books.
+There are usually six or seven different books based on each character.
 There are two types of books in the American Girl series.
 The shorter books are usually about 80 pages in length.
 These could be read to 1st graders and up.
-But younger kids will probably need a lot of explanations at first to understand the books.
-After one or two books per character, they should be able to understand them without any difficulty.
+But younger kids will probably need a lot of explanations at first to understand the plots and time periods.
+After one or two books per character, they should be able to understand them.
 There are also mystery books that are longer and probably most appropriate for 2nd to 3rd grade and up.
 I recommend introducing the shorter books first to familiarize kids with the time periods before moving onto the more complex mystery books.

 These are books that cover lots of different topics.

-Baby-Sitters Club - these books are good for older elementary-age girls.
-The series has more than 200 books.
-More than 30 of the books are mysteries.
+Baby-Sitters Club: Appropriate for older elementary-age girls.
+There are more than 200 books in the series.
+More than 30 of them are mysteries.
 The Baby-Sitters Club is about girls who run a business finding babysitters for parents.

-Baby-Sitters Little Sister - these books are a little kids version of the Baby-Sitters Club.
+Baby-Sitters Little Sister: A little kids version of The Baby-Sitters Club.
 They are good for kindergarten and up.

-Junie B. Jones - these books are best for kindergarten to 3rd grade.
+Junie B. Jones: Appropriate for kindergarten to 3rd grade.
 This is both a popular and controversial series of books.
 The main character is considered to be badly behaved by many parents.
 She talks back to adults and uses words like stupid and dumb.
 They have also been criticized for using poor grammar.
 Other parents think the antics of the main character are funny.
-Parents should go through some of these books first to decide if they are appropriate.

-Disney Princess Chapter Books - this is a series of chapter books based around each of the Disney Princess characters.
+Disney Princess Chapter Books: This series of chapter books is based on each of the Disney Princess characters.
 They are appropriate for 1st grade and up.

-Disney Fairies - these are books based around the characters in Disney's Tinker Bell.
+Disney Fairies: This series is based around the characters in Disney's Tinker Bell.
 The books are appropriate for 1st grade and up.
-The books are usually about 130 pages in length.
+They are usually around 130 pages in length.

 © 2012 LT Wright